The Presumpscot Regional Land Trust coordinates volunteer water quality sampling throughout the region.

 You can explore the results from last year's Water Stewards program below.
 Please click here to see a full-screen version.

-The Presumpscot River watershed covers much of Greater Portland and is the largest freshwater input into Casco Bay.
-As the region has quickly grown so has recreational use of the river; there are now over 20 water access points for paddling the river, several swimming holes, and numerous great fishing spots (go to www.prlt.org/water to see water access points).
+BACKGROUND The Presumpscot River watershed covers much of Greater Portland and is the largest freshwater input into Casco Bay.
+As the region has quickly grown so has recreational use of the river; there are now over 20 water access points for paddling the river, several swimming holes, and numerous great fishing spots.

-Last year the Land Trust merged with Presumpscot River Watch and continued to monitor the watershed through the 10-year-old Water Stewards program.
-The Land Trust uses the findings from the Water Stewards program to help identify important places to conserve land and work in collaboration with partners on restoration projects.
+In 2016, the Land Trust merged with Presumpscot River Watch and continued to monitor the watershed through the 10-year-old Water Stewards program.
+The Land Trust is now analyzing 10 years of water quality data for trends.

 The Water Stewards program works in collaboration with the Maine Department of Environmental Protection’s Volunteer River Monitoring Program to train citizen science volunteers to collect water quality samples throughout the Presumpscot River watershed every other Saturday during the summer months, collecting a total of ten samples at each site per year.

 The State of Maine uses this data to identify rivers and streams that do not attain state standards and works with partners to develop restoration plans that address potential water quality problems in the watershed.
 As noted by Mary Ellen Dennis with the Department of Environmental Protection, “volunteer groups like the Presumpscot Regional Land Trust often collect water quality samples from locations not regularly monitored by our staff.
 This allows us to have better idea of water quality conditions for a broader geographic area.”